Chanmachan/push_swap/README.md

 # push_swap

-started from August 20 2022
+started from August 9 2022

-completed on
+completed on August 23

 Passed on